8Ball & MJG: Career

-Commercially, one of the high points of 8Ball & MJG's career was their being featured on Three 6 Mafia's hit song "Stay Fly" in 2005.
-That song peaked at #13 on the Billboard Hot 100, which is the biggest hit of Three 6 Mafia's career and the biggest hit for 8Ball & MJG.
-The song was a collaboration between two of the most successful rap groups from the state of Tennessee, whence Three 6 Mafia also hail.
-Today, 8Ball and MJG also head their own record labels.
-8Ball heads 8 Ways Entertainment (distributed by Koch Entertainment), while MJG heads MJG Muzik.
-On their label are the young, up and coming Memphis duo, Da Volunteers, who are widely known throughout the Southern United States for their 2006 single, "What's Yo Favorite Color?", which glorifies their neighborhood of Orange Mound.
+Commercially, a pinnacle moment in their career was rapping on Three 6 Mafia's song "Stay Fly", which rose to #13 on the Billboard Hot 100, which was the biggest hit for Three 6 Mafia or 8Ball & MJG, who were two of the most successful rap groups from Tennessee.
+Today, 8Ball and MJG also head their own record labels, 8 Ways Entertainment (distributed by Koch Entertainment) and MJG Muzik, respectively.
+The label included Da Volunteers, known for the 2006 single, "What's Yo Favorite Color?" about their neighborhood of Orange Mound.

 In September 2007, 8Ball and MJG signed deals in Sacramento, California with Real Talk Entertainment.
 8Ball released a group album with E.D.I.
 Mean of the Outlawz entitled Doin' It Big on April 1, 2008, and MJG released a solo album entitled Pimp Tight on April 29, 2008.
-In June 2008 the group announced that they officially signed onto T.I.'s record label Grand Hustle.
+In June 2008 they announced that they signed with T.I.'s record label, Grand Hustle.
 Their eighth album as a group and their first on Grand Hustle, titled Ten Toes Down, was released in May 2010.
 It reached #36 on the Billboard 200 in its first week.